 - Toxic Chemical Leaks – If not properly handled, fluids and hazardous materials can seep into soil and water sources.

-- Energy Consumption – Metal recycling requires high energy levels, contributing to carbon emissions.
+- Energy Consumption – Metal recycling requires significant energy, which contributes to carbon emissions.

 The solution lies in improving recycling technology and choosing scrap yards that follow environmentally friendly practices.